NUMde/compass-numapp-web/docs/development/README.md

 Recent versions of the following available in your environment:
 - Node.js
 - npm
-- git version
+- git

-For minimum versions, see the engines section in [`package.json`](https://github.com/gesundheitscloud/compass-numapp-web/blob/main/package.json).
+For minimum versions, see the engines section in `package.json`.

-## Forking the compass-numapp-web repository
+## Forking the repository

-To develop your custom version of the app, we recommend that you fork the [COMPASS-NumApp-Web repository](https://github.com/gesundheitscloud/compass-numapp-web).
-If you fork the repository, you can create pull requests to contribute to the NUM Compass web app development.
+To develop your custom version of the app, we recommend that you fork the compass-numapp-web repository.
+By forking the repository, you can create pull requests to contribute to the NUM Compass web app development.

 ## Code formatting